blosavio/fastester/README.md

         implementation changes with &nbsp;measurable affects on performance.
       </p>
       <p>
-        Follow along with this <a href="https://blosavio.github.io/">TODO:update-link example options file</a> and this <a href=
+        Follow along with this <a href="https://github.com/blosavio/fastester/blob/main/resources/zap_options.edn">example options file</a> and this <a href=
-        "https://blosavio.github.io/">TODO:update-link example benchmark definition file</a>.
+        "https://github.com/blosavio/fastester/blob/main/test/zap/benchmarks.clj">example benchmark definition file</a>.
       </p>
       <h3 id="set-options">
         1. Set the options
       </h3>
       <p>
         We must first set the options that govern how Fastester behaves.
-Options &nbsp;live in the file (defaulting to<code>fastester_options.edn</code>) as a
+Options &nbsp;live in a file (defaulting to
-        Clojure map.
-One way to get up and running quickly is to copy-paste &nbsp;Fastester&apos;s <a href= "https://github.com/blosavio/fastester/blob/main/resources/fastester_options.edn">sample options file</a> and edit as needed.
+        <code>resources/fastester_options.edn</code>) as a Clojure map.
+One way to get up and running quickly is to copy-paste &nbsp;Fastester&apos;s <a href=
+        "https://github.com/blosavio/fastester/blob/main/resources/fastester_options.edn">sample options file</a> and edit as needed.
       </p>
       <p>